temporalio/documentation/blog/2021-06-23-build-an-ecommerce-app-with-temporal-part-3.md

 ## Moving On

 Temporal's testing environment makes unit testing Workflows easy.
-Sending signals and queries to the currently running Workflow is straightforward with `RegisterDelayedCallback()`.
+Sending Signals and Queries to the currently running Workflow is straightforward with `RegisterDelayedCallback()`.
 Most importantly, Temporal's testing environment provides utilities for mocking Activities and testing logic that executes after a delay.
 That makes it to unit test Workflows that depend on external services or Workflows that involve long timeouts.
-In the next blog post in this series, you'll learn how to built a RESTful API on top of a Temporal Workflow.
+In the next blog post in this series, you'll learn how to build a RESTful API on top of a Temporal Workflow.